'It's a mess': Pot shop owners say Alberta is running out of weed | CBC News

 'It's a mess': Pot shop owners say Alberta is running out of weed

-AGLC says demand exceeded expectations but it is working to help retailers restock
+Officials say demand exceeded expectations but provincial agency is working to help retailers restock

-After four days of lineups at pot shops across the province, some store owners say there's not enough weed left to keep their doors open and they're struggling to order more.
+After four days of lineups at pot shops across Alberta, some store owners say there's not enough weed left to keep their doors open and they're struggling to order more.

-In the meanwhile, the Alberta Gaming, Liquor and Cannabis Commission has granted 14 more retail cannabis store licenses since Wednesday, bringing the total number to 31 — the most of anywhere in Canada.
+In the meanwhile, the Alberta Gaming, Liquor and Cannabis Commission has granted 14 more retail cannabis store licences since Wednesday, bringing the total number to 31 — the most of anywhere in Canada.

-Below is an updated list of retail cannabis stores in Alberta, based on figures available Saturday morning from the AGLC:
+The problem of cannabis shortages has hit other Canadian provinces along with Alberta, leading pot store owners and government-run distributors scrambling.

-The AGLC is the province's official supplier of cannabis, offering products from 15 licensed producers.
+The AGLC is the province's official supplier of cannabis, offering products from 15 producers.

 In Edmonton, Numo Cannabis has closed its doors after running out of weed, according to a sign on its door.
 Another Edmonton store, Alternative Greens, was also closed Saturday after running out of cannabis.